bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 ## Stream

-We can subscribe to notifications when data is written.
-Uploaded data will be pushed to us before it is even saved to disk, minimizing the latency between a write and our receipt of it.
+So far we've been pulling data from Tiled on demand.
+Streaming flips this
+around: Tiled pushes data to us as soon as it is written, which is useful when monitoring a live experiment or instrument.
+The example below sets up callbacks that fire when a new entry is created and when new data arrives.

 ```{code-cell} ipython3
 # Collect references to active subscriptions.
 Otherwise, Python may